 - 1. Disconnect all applied loads if possible, along with power take-off (PTO) attachments, before stopping the engine. - 2.
-If the engine has been running under a heavy load, remove the load and allow it to run for an additional 2-3 minutes before stopping.
+If the engine has been running under a heavy load, reduce engine speed and allow it to run for an additional 2-3 minutes before stopping.
 This action will help to cool the engine slightly before shutdown.